3ev/tev/README.md

 - Sets up core TypoScript configuration common to all projects
 - Includes TypoScript from core system extensions
 - Sets up base RealURL configuration
+- Adds options to pages to apply routing parameters
 - Adds some common utility classes

 It is a required dependency of all site extensions.